dev4py/pymsdl_template/README.md

 A Python boilerplate inspired from the [Maven Standard Directory Layout](https://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html)

-***Since there are some existing limitations it is strongly advised to read the [Project organization](#project-organization) part before the [Project commands](#project-commands) one***
+***Since there are some existing limitations, it is strongly advised to read the [Project organization](#project-organization) part before the [Project commands](#project-commands) one***

 > **Note:** By default, this boilerplate is configured in order to work with [pipenv](https://pipenv.pypa.io/).
 However, if
-> you are not using pipenv can easily configure this boilerplate to work a
+> you are not using pipenv you can easily configure this boilerplate to work a
 > [requirements.txt file](https://pip.pypa.io/en/stable/user_guide/#requirements-files).
 >
 > See [Pipenv (Pipfile) versus requirements.txt project](#pipenv-pipfile-versus-requirementstxt-project)...